Scanning for oriented configuration spaces: Introduction

 Theorem \ref{acyclic} allows one to study the homology of the spaces $C_k(M)$ with this twisted coefficient system.
-The groups $H_*(C_k(M);\Z\signtwist)$ are interesting for the following reason.
-Let $M$ be an almost parallelizable $d$-manifold.
-For $m>0$, the space $\mathit{Map}_*(M,S^{d+m})$ of based maps splits stably (in the sense of stable homotopy theory) into summands which are Thom spaces of vector bundles over $C_k(M \smallsetminus \point)$ \cite{B,BCT}.
-This construction recovers Snaith splitting (\cite{Sn}) when $M=S^d$.
-The Thom isomorphism theorem implies that the homology these Thom spaces are shifts of $H_*(C_k(M);\Z)$ or $H_*(C_k(M);\Z\signtwist)$ depending on whether or not the relevant vector bundles are orientable.
-Thus, to understand the homology of the spaces appearing in generalized Snaith splitting, one needs to understand the homology of configuration spaces with sign-twisted coefficients.
+The groups $H_*(C_k(M);\bZ\signtwist)$ are interesting for the following reason.
+Let $M$ be a closed, almost parallelizable $d$-manifold.
+Then for any $m>0$ the space $\mathit{Map}_*(M,S^{d+m})$ of based maps splits stably (in the sense of stable homotopy theory) into summands which are Thom spaces of vector bundles over $C_k(M \smallsetminus \point)$ (Propositions 2 and 3 of \cite{B}; see also \cite{BCT}).
+The construction recovers the Snaith splitting \cite{Sn} when $M=S^d$.
+The Thom isomorphism theorem implies that the homologies of these Thom spaces are shifts of $H_*(C_k(M\smallsetminus\point);\bZ)$ or $H_*(C_k(M\smallsetminus\point);\bZ\signtwist)$ depending on whether or not the corresponding vector bundles are orientable.
+So to understand the homology of the spaces appearing in generalized Snaith splitting one needs to understand the homology of configuration spaces with sign-twisted coefficients.